dfaulken/movieseats/README.md

 $ bundle install
 ```

-Customize the `config/database.yml` file with the credentials to your development PostgreSQL server.
+Customize the `config/database.yml` file with the credentials to your development and test PostgreSQL servers.

-Initialize your development database with:
+Initialize your development and test databases with:
 ```
-$ bundle exec rails db:create db:migrate
+$ bundle exec rails db:create db:schema:load
+$ bundle exec rails db:schema:load RAILS_ENV=test
 ```

 ## Usage